robsterlini/robsterlini-frontend/src/journal/2020/a-new-start.md

 {% figureInset
   "journal/a-new-start/sketch.png",
-  "A screenshot of the work-in-progress design in Sketch", "You can probably see which aspects got kept from this&nbsp;design."
+  "A screenshot of the work-in-progress design in Sketch", "You can probably see which aspects were kept from this&nbsp;design."
 %}

 Sometimes it works, but with something where I’m the designer, developer, product owner _et al_ I find that I get too bogged down in the details so best to stick to Sketch to begin with.